ManabuMiwa/postgres-pgadmin-docker/README.md

 User: admin@example.com
 Password: password
 ```
-You will be asked for the DB password, so type "password" and click "OK".
+You will be asked for the DB password, so type `password` literally and click "OK".

 4. When you are done, run this command in repo's directory to shut the DB and pgAdmin server down.
 ```